almin/almin/docs/tips/strict-mode.md

 Strict mode check that updating store/state in `Store#receivePayload` It means that show warning if update store outside of `Store#receivePayload`.

+In other word, Strict mode require that your store should be updated in `Store#receivePayload`.

 ## How to enable strict mode?